Want to build that dream website? Here are some critical considerations.

 Data Entry Costs

 For example: A company which allows their customers to configure electronic parts using other parts or kits.
 These parts can number 1000, or 5000 or 500,000.
-They all have to be entered into the back-end after the site is built.
+All the parts have to be entered into the back-end after the site is built.
 Who does that?

-A store which has an inventory of say 10,000 items in different categories, locations etc. It can take weeks to enter this data.
+A store which has an inventory of say 10,000 items in different categories, locations etc. This inventory has to be entered into the system.
+It can take weeks to enter the data.
+Does the agency do it, or does the client employ another person for that job?

-Web Agencies would usually decline to do this kind of work and, unless it can be automated, would suggest to the client that they retain cheaper labour for this task.
+Web agencies usually decline to do this kind of work and would suggest to the client that they retain cheaper labour for this task.

 After the site build is completed there are some additional functions that have to be considered.

 Do you already own your domain name?
-Domain names are not usually expensive to purchase, around ten dollars a year, except if you want to purchase a premium name. e.g something like Insurance.com which might set you back a few hundred thousand.
-Yes, dollars.
+Domain names are usually not expensive to purchase, around twelve dollars a year, except, of course, if you wish to purchase a premium name.
+Premium names can cost a few thousand dollars, (or hundreds of thousands of dollars if it is a super premium name).

-A site is built on a local computer but to make it available to anyone in the world who has a computer or smart-phone, it must reside somewhere, in a place which is always connected to the internet.
+A website is built on a local computer, but to make it available to anyone in the world who has a computer or smart-phone, it must reside somewhere; in a place which is always connected to the internet.
 This place is called a Host, and there are hosting fees attendant to hosting.
+Fees can range from as little as a few dollars (US) per month, to hundreds of dollars per month, depending on your site, the service you want to provide, and the level of hosting that you agency arranges for you.
+This will be the topic of another blog post.

-Addresses can be basic and free if it is part of a hosting package.
+Addresses can be basic and free, if it is part of a hosting package.
 It may be a premium service like Google Professional Mail, which attracts monthly fees.
-It can also takes a fair bit of time to set up.
+Setting up emails can take a fair bit of time.
 In a case like this the agency might bill this separately.

-Sites are built with links to your social media properties if you have them.
-If you don’t have media like Facebook, Instagram or Twitter, your agency or computer guy might offer to do it, but it is usually at a cost.
+Sites are built with links to your social media properties, that is if you have social media accounts.
+If you don’t have media accounts with the likes of Facebook, Instagram or Twitter, your agency or computer guy might offer to set them up for you it, but it is usually at a cost.

-They may also offer to do Digital Advertising for you and include the use of your social media properties.
-Again this is at a cost, usually a monthly fee.
-This can range from hundreds to thousands of dollars per month depending on your needs.
+They may also offer to do Digital Advertising for you.
+Again this is at a cost, usually on a monthly basis.
+This can range from hundreds, to thousands of dollars per month depending on the scope of your business, and your needs.

-These notes can help you build a good bridge between you and your digital agency.
-A key concept to always bear in mind is that your web-presence is a process not a product.
+Understanding these notes can help you get a good start on building your web presence, and help you to have a good relationship with your digital agency.
+A key concept to always bear in mind, is that your web-presence is a process not a product.

-Please invest the time to explore these ideas or functions to ensure the success of your web outreach.
+Please invest the time to explore these ideas or functions to ensure the success of your web projects.

 The CaribFind Team wishes you all the best on your journey.